-You’re going to leave 60 per cent of your income in this account for your Daily expenses, and then send the rest of the money to your other accounts.
+You will leave 60% of your income in this account for your Daily expenses and then send the rest to your other accounts.

-You should aim to limit your daily expenses to 60 per cent of your take-home pay.
+You should aim to limit your daily expenses to 60%of your take-home pay.

 Splurge – Spending on things you love (10% income)

-Now that we’ve covered your daily expenses, it’s time to break down the other 40 per cent of your income.
-And we’ll start with the fun one – your splurge account.
+Now that we’ve covered your daily expenses, it’s time to break down the other 40% of your income.
+We’ll start with the fun one – your splurge account.

 This is your guilt-free spending money.
 Go out and blow this money on whatever you want – a new pair of shoes, a round of beers for your mates, whatever you like.